OpenDSA/OpenDSA/RST/en/Glossary.rst

    spatial data structure
       A data structure designed to support efficient processing when a :term:`spatial attribute` is used as the key.
       In particular, a data structure that supports efficient search by location, or finds all records within a given region.
+      Examples of spatial data structures to store point data include the :term:`bintree`, the :term:`PR quadtree` and the :term:`kd tree`.

    stable
       A sorting algorithm is said to be stable if it does not